elkhorn-heavy/walkthroughs/overthewire/natas/level_05.md

 ```

 Progress!
 The `natas4` password has of course been removed from the text above.
-It still has the message that the visit is coming from `""`.
-Now to use the `-H`
+The page still has the message that the visit is coming from `""`.
+Now to use
-flag to set the `Referer` header.
-This will double-check that the web server is
+the `-H` flag to set a header: the `Referer` header.
+This step could be skipped,
-indeed looking for this header:
+but it does double-check that the web server is indeed looking for the `Referer`
+header:

 ```
 $ curl -u natas4:[REMOVED: NATAS4 PASSWORD] \